-Your road trip in New Zealand will include some stunning natural sights, geothermal and geological wonders, cultural experiences and adventure activities at a minimum which isn’t a bad itinerary of things to do.
+New Zealand has some stunning natural sights, geothermal and geological wonders, cultural experiences and adventure activities to visit but it also has some pretty amazing museums too.

 That’s why we’ve gone up and down the country to highlight the best museums in New Zealand that you can visit, no matter where your road trip takes you!